 Luba began playing piano at 5 years old under the tutelage of an excellent teacher and attended St. Petersburg Mravinsky School of Arts for Children for 9 years.
+She alter graduated from Mussorgsky College as a piano pedagogue.
 Russian schools are very disciplined to the extreme.
 Students are expected to have a passion for both playing and practice, discipline that will last throughout their lives.

 Russian-trained teachers are rare in America and highly sought after for their expertise and understanding of pedagogy.
 Their method combines the principles of comprehensive musical development and creative pedagogy.

 Students not only master the instrument, they simultaneously develop an ear for music and performance skills for improvisation, transposition and ensemble playing.
-Group lessons are especially valuable in early development.
+Parents and students grow in their understanding of language, music, personal growth, and greater success in life.
+Students gain advantage in academic environments as well.

 Luba's Approach